arhohuttunen/starter-academic/content/post/test-data-builders/index.md

 }
 ```

 We provide the actual values using public "with" methods which can be chained.
-We can omit any fields that are not relevant to our test.

 ```java
 class BuilderTest {